Gallery Guide Volunteer

 All new volunteers are required to attend all three sessions of MOA 101: Introductory Training Seminar.
 Dates will be announced during our active recruitment period.
 Training will continue with committee members and staff after MOA 101.

-Once trained, Gallery Guides commit to one day a week; there is flexibility as to the specific day.
+Once trained, Gallery Guides commit to one day a week; there is flexibility as to the specific day and time.

 - 2–3 years on the Gallery Guides Committee